Ewan88/40kCompare/README.md

-# 40kcompare
+# 40kcompare v.0.1.0

-This is a web app for comparing Warhammer 40k units and weapons.
+This is a web app for building army lists and comparing the stats of Warhammer 40k units or weapons.

+It is not a compendium of all the units and weapons in the game.
+You will need to add those yourself.

 ### MVP